ISS-(IV)_Safety management and regulation

 We continue the journey through the contents of the symposium with this fourth entry dedicated to its last day.
 In the closing thematic session, a debate was held on aspects related to current regulations, their shortcomings, proposals for improvement, new approaches and possibilities for development.
 In the same way, the responsibility of the Public Administrations and the involvement of the Business world were considered, focusing the question in the reflections on an optimal management of the patrimony.

 The chairman of the table in this closing session was Alfonso Muñoz Cosme, Doctor Architect and professor at the School of Architecture of the Polytechnic University of Madrid.
-This day also saw the public reading of the Declaration of the Circle, to which we will dedicate our own space in the following entry of this sequence of contents on the International Scientific Symposium on Security in Heritage.
+This day also saw the public reading of the Declaration of the Circle, named after the Symposium venue, the Círculo de Bellas Artes building in Madrid.
+We will dedicate its own space to this declaration in the following entry of this sequence of contents on the International Scientific Symposium on Security in Heritage.

 Presentation_Alfonso Muñoz Cosme